-- 7.1 A part-time Employee is employed for an average of less than 38 ordinary hours per week.
-Ordinary hours may be averaged over a period of up to 12 weeks provided that any such arrangement complies with clause 13.8. - 7.2 The terms of the Agreement apply on a pro rata basis to part-time Employees. - 7.3 Prior to commencement of employment, the Employer and a part-time Employee will agree on the Employee's pattern of attendance.
-The agreed pattern of attendance may only be changed by mutual agreement between the Employer and the Employee; however, the Employer may request a change to the Employee's pattern of attendance and the Employee may only refuse such a request on reasonable grounds, including, but not limited to, where an Employee has primary carer responsibilities or other employment.
+- 7.1 A part-time Employee is employed for an average of less than 38 ordinary hours per week. - 7.2 The terms of the Agreement apply on a pro rata basis to part-time Employees. - 7.3 Prior to commencement of employment, the Employer and a part-time Employee will agree on the Employee's pattern of attendance.
+The agreed pattern of attendance may only be changed by agreement between the Employer and the Employee; however, the Employer may request a change to the Employee's pattern of attendance and the Employee may only refuse such a request on reasonable grounds, including, but not limited to, where an Employee has primary carer responsibilities or other employment.

-8 Fixed-Term employment
+8 Fixed-term employment

-- 8.1 The Employer will only engage Employees on fixed-term contracts in circumstances where: - 8.1.1 replacement of staff on leave is required; - 8.1.2 a new program area has been introduced no more than three years ago; - 8.1.3 a short-term (no greater than three years) program area is introduced; - 8.1.4 the viability of an existing program is threatened: - 8.1.4.1 based on a two-year demonstrated downward trend in student numbers; or - 8.1.4.2 by a decision of an External Party that will result in a major change to funding and/or government policy.

-In the event that the Employer engages an Employee on a fixed-term contract in accordance with clause 8.1.4.1 or 8.1.4.2, the Employer shall, upon request by the Employee and/or the Union(s), present the evidence that was relied upon by the Employer in engaging the Employee on that fixed-term contract;
+- 8.1 The Employer will only engage Employees on fixed-term contracts in circumstances where: - 8.1.1 replacement of staff on leave or on secondment is required; - 8.1.2 a new program area has been introduced no more than three years ago; - 8.1.3 a short-term (no greater than three years) program area is introduced; - 8.1.4 the viability of an existing program is threatened: - based on a 21 month demonstrated downward trend in student contact hours; or - due to an External Funding Contract that is time limited; or - a decision of an External Party or review of an External Funding Contract that will result in a major change to funding and/or government policy. - 8.1.4.1 In the event that the Employer engages an Employee on a fixedterm contract in accordance with clause 8.1.4, the Employer shall, upon request by the Employee and/or the Union(s), present the evidence that was relied upon by the Employer in engaging the Employee on that fixed-term contract.

-- 8.1.5 the Employer has made a definite decision to close a program area; - 8.1.6 an Employee with current industry experience is required for a limited term; or

-8.1.7 the Employee is engaged to work on a specific task or project that has an identifiable completion date or outcome.
-For the avoidance of doubt, a standard teaching period is not considered to be a specific task or project.
+- 8.1.4.2 The maximum period that an Employee may be on a fixed-term contract, or series of fixed-term contracts, under clause 8.1.4 is three consecutive years; - 8.1.5 the Employer has made a definite decision to close a program area; - 8.1.6 an Employee with current industry experience is required for a limited term; - 8.1.7 the Employee is engaged to work on a specific task or project that has an identifiable completion date or outcome.
+For the avoidance of doubt, a standard teaching period is not considered to be a specific task or project; or - 8.1.8 the Employee is paid a total remuneration package of: Education Manager 2 base salary + corresponding superannuation contribution in clause 16.2.1 + 10%.